International Applicants - Application deadline January 31

-Step # 2: Fill in the application form for the correct program.
+Step # 2: Read the full application instructions and fill in the application form for the correct program.

 All prospective students are required to successfully complete the Test of English as a Foreign Language (TOEFL).
 At the discretion of Senate, exceptions to this requirement may be given to:

 - students for whom English is their first language and who are applying from a country that is classified as having a majority of native English-speaking residents (countries that are classified as majority native English speaking include Canada, United States of America, United Kingdom and Australia).
 For a full list, see here.

 - students who have proof of completion of a postsecondary degree from an institution in the above-mentioned countries.

 In keeping with general standards for graduate work in English, a total score of at least 86 on the internet based test is required for admission.
 For information concerning the administration of TOEFL, visit www.toefl.org.
 The TOEFL destination code (DI) of CRTS is 5541.
 Test results should be sent directly to CRTS using this code.

 Step # 6: Submit additional supporting documents: Attestation or Letters of Recommendation.

 Step # 7: Contact the references provided on your application.